DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 1. When Animals Speak:

-One hour & 23 minutes.
+One hour & 12 & a half minutes.
 Any of the four operas may be performed separately.
 An intermission follows The Swallow and The Prince.
 "Cat Duets" by Merton Brown and/or "For My Child" by Dr. Sam Walter (my father) may also be included in Parrot II.
-After extensive, and unproductive search, it is impossible to know whether the text to "For My Child" is under copyright (Dr. Walter may have written the text for this piece. in which case I, and my hiers, are the copyright holders until 2058.)
+After extensive, and unproductive search, it is impossible to know whether the text to "For My Child" is under copyright (Dr. Walter may have written the text for this piece, in which case I, and my heirs, are the copyright holders until 2058.)
 The work of Merton Brown is under copyright until 2070.
-The text to the first duet is under copyright.
+The text to his first duet is under copyright.

 Parrot I: The Swallow and The Prince: 45 minutes, 7 scenes; for 2-3 high and 2-3 low voices.
 A statue of a prince overlooks the city he once governed, and enlist s a swallow to enrich the poor with his gems.
 Libretto by the composer after the Oscar Wilde story: "The Happy Prince" with poems by the same author.
 Inspired by the play by Nona Balakian, book review editor of The New York Times.
 At age about 10, I played the (silent) prince; Suzanne Nalbantian (about age 12) played the sparrow, in our NYC apartment.